afifafifafifafifali/AdaScript/documentation.md

 AdaScript is a small interpreted language with built‑in data structures, algorithms, HTTP client utilities, filesystem helpers, and simple module importing.
 This document covers installation, usage, language basics, and the standard library currently provided.

+#### Note : We have a STL(Standard Template Library) inside the builtins directory, you need to make the builtins directory whenever you run code in AdaScript.(If you need it).
+And, for high-level development support, please refer to the ``docs`` directory.
+Thank you for your co-operation 😁

 ## Build and Run

 - Prereqs: CMake (>=3.15), Ninja, C++13 compiler (Windows supported), WinHTTP available on Windows (linked automatically).